BeastImran/libgenparser/README.md

 #### Dependencies

 This package has following dependencies.
-All of them probably will be installed automatically.
+All of them, probably will be installed automatically.

 * [requests](https://pypi.org/project/requests/)
 * [beautifulsoup4](https://pypi.org/project/beautifulsoup4/)
 * [lxml](https://pypi.org/project/lxml/) (for fast parsing of html)
 * [async-cache](https://pypi.org/project/async-cache/) (for caching of async methods) (optional)

-#### Missing modules
+#### Missing modules issues?

 If not installed automatically, use the below respective commands to install missing modules.
-Follow as bellow:

 * All of them at once: